Severe acute respiratory syndrome (SARS) is a rapidly spreading, potentially fatal infectious viral disease.

 In humans, the virus’ incubation period from exposure to infection is two to seven days, although infection has taken as long as 10 days in some cases.
 However, not everyone exposed to the disease becomes ill.

 Scientists from around the world are collaborating to gain a better understanding of the cause of SARS.

 SARS can be difficult to recognize because it mimics other respiratory diseases, such as influenza.
-It generally begins with a fever higher than 100.4 degrees F (38 degrees C) and one or more of the following symptoms:
+It generally begins with a fever higher than 100.4 degrees F (38 degrees C) and progresses to include one or more of the following symptoms:

 The symptoms of SARS may resemble other medical conditions.
 Always consult your doctor for a diagnosis.

 Experience with the 2003 outbreak indicates that one-third of patients with SARS improve quickly.
 However, two-thirds have persistent fever, increasing shortness of breath, worsening of respiratory problems, and the onset of diarrhea.
 As the disease progresses, about 20 to 30 percent of patients develop pneumonia or acute respiratory distress syndrome and require hospitalization.

 SARS-CoV spreads from one person to another mainly through close contact with a SARS patient.
 When a person with SARS coughs or sneezes without covering his or her mouth, respiratory droplets containing living virus can spray up to 3 feet and invade the mucous membranes of another person.
 Individuals in close contact with someone with SARS are most at risk, which means they live or work with someone with SARS or have direct contact with the person through kissing, hugging, or sharing eating utensils.

 The virus also can spread when an individual touches an object with infectious droplets on it and then touches his or her mouth, nose, or eyes.
 It is not known whether SARS can spread more broadly through the air.